What People Think

-Respect: Your respect level at airports and hotels will shoot straight to the ceiling.
-You'll get as many compliments with this leather suitcase sitting next to your sofa as you'll get at the airport.
-We've used these suitcases on at least 17 trips to Africa and always get complimented by gate agents, porters and every hotel front desk staff member that sees them.
+Your respect level at airports and hotels will shoot straight to the ceiling.
+You'll get as many compliments with this leather suitcase sitting next to your sofa as you are going to get at the airport.
+We've used these leather suitcases on at least 17 trips to Africa and always get complimented by gate agents, porters, and every hotel front desk staff member that sees them.

-Health: It's good for you to carry suitcases rather than roll them.
+It's good for you to carry suitcases rather than roll them.
 A lifetime of doing it will add years to your physical ability when you're old.
-It's very common for people to daily wear leg weights or carry weights in their bags or to take the stairs to grow and maintain their strength.
-So, carry your suitcase, include one more salad a week and drink water a couple of times more each day and watch what happens.
-May I suggest you stop going to the gym and start mowing your own lawn?
-How many fat out of shape lawn maintenance workers do you know?
+Also, it's very common for people to daily wear leg weights or, carry weights in their bags or to take the stairs to grow and maintain their strength.
+So, carry your suitcase, include one more salad a week, drink water a couple of times more each day, and watch what happens.
+If you do not have any particular health conditions and have trouble with a suitcase without wheels, should you stop going to the gym and start mowing your own lawn?
+How many out-of-shape fat people do you know who work as lawn maintenance workers?

-The suitcase was purposefully designed without wheels for 2 reasons.
+The leather suitcase was purposefully designed without wheels for 2 reasons.

-Aesthetics: Wheels look bad with this old classic leather suitcase style (Imagine a $15,000 suit with roller skates).
-This is functional art, so you can put it next to your desk or sofa when not traveling.
+Wheels look bad with this old classic leather suitcase style (Imagine a $15,000 suit with roller skates).
+However, this is functional art, so you can put it next to your desk or sofa when not traveling.

-Longevity: Wheels on suitcases break or get flat spots on them and then make that embarrassing tapping sound when they're rolling.
+Wheels on suitcases break or get flat spots on them, making that embarrassing tapping sound when rolling.
 And then when that happens, the suitcase is finished.

 One time, we were taking a two month trip around the world, filming a documentary on the making of our canvas line, Mountainback.
-We had my wife and I, our two little kids and our filmmaker, Joe.
+We had my wife and I, our two little kids, and our filmmaker, Joe.
 There were eight full 50 lb.
-Leather Suitcases and Beast Duffle Bags packed for cold weather (Scotland and Australia and New Zealand) and hot weather (Kenya and Rwanda).
+Leather Suitcases and Beast Duffle Bags are packed for cold weather (Scotland, Australia, and New Zealand) and hot weather (Kenya and Rwanda).
 We also had 2 large carry-ons per person.
-I'm sure you can imagine the size of the vehicle we needed to rent in order to fit all of our things.
+You can imagine the size of the vehicle we needed to rent to fit all of our things.
 Well, when we got to Australia, low and behold, they only had tiny little vehicles to rent.
 This would have stressed out any traveler with lesser luggage, but not us.
-I took the two removable belts off of our suitcases and strapped most of the luggage to the cute little roof rack.
+So I took the two removable belts off our suitcases and strapped most of the luggage to the cute little roof rack.

-Most companies try to make their suitcases, duffle bags and other leather luggage for the lowest price possible, so they buy low quality heavily scarred up leather, shave off the scars and blemishes (along with all of the grain) and make a suitcase and now can use every inch of the hide.
+Most companies try to make their suitcases, Leather Duffle Bags, and other leather luggage for the lowest price possible.
+So they will buy low quality, heavily scarred-up leather, shave off the scars and blemishes (along with all of the grain), make a suitcase, and now use every inch of the hide.
 If they shave off some of the grain, that's top grain leather.
-If they shave all of it off or split the hide in half, then that's called genuine or split leather.
+If they shave all of it off or split the hide in half, that's called genuine or split leather.
 We WANT as much grain on our suitcases and other baggage as we can get.
 We want it all.
-Therefore, we have to select three hides with almost no imperfections to make each leather suitcase.
-And then, completely unnecessarily, I lined the suitcase interior with tough durable pigskin.
+Therefore, we must select three hides with almost no imperfections to make each leather suitcase.
+And then, completely unnecessarily, I lined the suitcase interior with tough, durable pigskin.

 Dimensions (W x H x D)